You Drive Me Crazy (T-ara song): Music video

+Background and release

 Filming for the music video, directed by Cha Eun-taek, began on February 18, 2010, in a Namyangju, Gyeonggi studio.
 Member Ji-yeon suffered a knee ligament injury during production, causing the other members to end their solo shoots with Ji-yeon finishing hers the next morning.
 The music video premiered on March 15, 2010, on GOMTV.